yohang/Finite/README.md

 // Retrieve current state
 $sm->getCurrentState();

-// Can we process a transitions ?
+// Can we process a transition ?
 $sm->can('t34');

 ```